BYU-PCCL/holodeck/README.md

 sudo docker pull pccl/holodeck:ubuntu16.04-with-worlds sudo docker run -it pccl/holodeck:ubuntu16.04-with-worlds
 ```
-3. For versions other than Ubuntu 16.04 and Cuda9.0 see https://hub.docker.com/r/pccl/holodeck/
+3. For versions other than Ubuntu 16.04 and Cuda 9.0 see https://hub.docker.com/r/pccl/holodeck/